Status: no longer affected by circulating vaccine-derived poliovirus 2 (cVDPV2) but remains vulnerable to re-infection

 Polio this week in South Sudan

 - No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
-There are 38 cVDPV2 cases in the country, all linked to the ongoing outbreak in Chad.
+There are 59 cVDPV2 cases in the country; 9 in 2021 and 50 in 2020.

 It is important that all countries, in particular those with frequent travel and contacts with polio-affected countries and areas, strengthen surveillance for AFP cases in order to rapidly detect any new virus importation and to facilitate a rapid response.
 Countries, territories and areas should also maintain uniformly high routine immunization coverage at the district level to minimize the consequences of any new virus introduction.

 International Health Regulations

 South Sudan is classified by the International Health Regulations (IHR) as a state infected with cVDPV2, with potential risk of international spread.
 It is therefore subject to temporary recommendations as of 15 June 2022.

 WHO’s International Travel and Health recommends that all travellers to polio-affected areas be fully vaccinated against polio.
 Residents (and visitors for more than 4 weeks) from infected areas should receive an additional dose of OPV or inactivated polio vaccine (IPV) within 4 weeks to 12 months of travel.